ionic-team/capacitor-docs/docs/main/basics/workflow.md

 ## Compiling your native binary

 After `sync`, you are encouraged to open your target platform's IDE: Xcode for iOS or Android Studio for Android, for compiling your native app.

-Alternatively, use the [cap build command](/cli/commands/build) to build the native project, outputting a signed AAB, APK or IPA file ready for distribution to a device or end users.
+Alternatively, to compile your app in a terminal or in CI environments, you can use the [cap build command](/cli/commands/build) to build the native project, outputting a signed AAB, APK or IPA file ready for distribution to a device or end users.

 ```bash
 npx cap build android
 ```

-To compile your app in a terminal or in CI environments, you can use `gradle` or `xcodebuild` directly.
-We also  suggest using tools such as [Fastlane](https://fastlane.tools) or a cloud build tool [Appflow](https://useappflow.com) to automate these processes for you.
+We also  suggest using tools such as [Fastlane](https://fastlane.tools) or a cloud build tool like [Appflow](https://useappflow.com) to automate these processes for you.
 While every application is different, we have an example of a general release process for Capacitor projects.
 Go and read our publishing guides for [iOS](/main/ios/deploying-to-app-store.md) and [Android](/main/android/deploying-to-google-play.md) for more info on how to deploy to the Apple App Store or the Google Play Store.

 ## Updating Capacitor